Dr. Brad Garlick B.V.Sc. (Hons)

 Christina graduated from the University of Queensland in 1998 with a Bachelor of Veterinary Science (Hons).
 Her first position was in Beaudesert, a small country town not far from Brisbane.
 The work involved a mix of dairy cattle, beef cattle and companion animals.
 Three years later, she realised how hard it was being a country vet with the heat, sweat and early morning dairy calls, so she moved back to a small animal practice in Brisbane before being enticed down to Sydney.
 Christina has worked at Asquith Veterinary Hospital since 2003 and loves it.
 She finds the clients friendly and the work very interesting and rewarding.
 Christina adds “Mostly, I love the day to day consulting with patients and really trying to help the clients enjoy their pets and for their pets to have a healthy and happy life.
 I also love the challenges of internal medicine and soft tissue surgery.”
 When she is not at work, Christina enjoys spending time with her husband, three children and pets.

 Jo is a local who grew up in Berowra and went to Asquith Girls High School.
 Jo completed her veterinary degree at the University of Sydney in 1992 and has worked in country NSW, Essex, England and Sydney.
 She has been at Asquith Vet Hospital since her return to Australia in 1997.
 She has done several Postgraduate Foundation distance education courses in small animal medicine and ophthalmology and became a Member of the Australian College of Veterinary Scientists by examination in Small Animal Medicine in 2002.
-Jo lives with her husband, three children, bearded dragon and Golden Retriever.
+Jo is also involved in Veterinary publication.
+Jo has an interest in preventative veterinary health.

 Dr. Kelly Davis B.V.Sc.
 (Hons), C.V.A (IVAS)